 The slide stop and magazine release are not ambidextrous.

-The second option available is the P-07 with a threaded barrel.
-The 1/2×28 threads will take most US made suppressors, and the sights are taller to clear a 1″ diameter can.
+At one point, the P-07 was available with a threaded barrel.
+The gun had 1/2×28 threads that would take most US made suppressors, and the sights were taller to clear a 1″ diameter can.
 Like the OD frame version of the gun, this gun is no longer offered in the catalog but could come available in limited runs.

 Previously, CZ showed a prototype tactical version of the P-07 Duty with a tan colored frame and fiber optic sights.
 That pistol was never released to the public.

 Since that original evaluation, I have had a chance to put more rounds downrange with the pistol.
-I can happily say the gun is still utterly reliable and accurate.
-The CZ P-07 Duty has not experienced a single malfunction through hundreds of rounds and a wide range of ammunition loads.
+I can happily say the gun is still reliable and accurate.
+The CZ P-07 Duty has experienced only a single malfunction through hundreds of rounds and a wide range of ammunition loads.
 That was a failure to extract with the Hornady Critical Duty 135 grain +P load.

 Accuracy is very good with almost all ammunition, but ammo loads do make a difference.
 If you are picking an ammunition load for self defense, I’d recommend running your top two or three choices through the gun to find the one that works best for you.

-My single complaint about the pistol remains the trigger reach.
+My major complaint about the pistol remains the trigger reach.
 The grip fits my hand reasonably well, but feels a little fat.
 The checkering on the front and rear of the grip is fairly aggressive and helps lock the hand in.
 Also, the relatively large beavertail lets the shooter get a very high grip on the pistol without fear of slide bite.
 But for all of this, my finger simply does not interface properly with the trigger.

 When gripping the pistol, only the very tip of my finger addresses the trigger face in DA mode.
 This creates a situation where the torque created by my finger moving the trigger tends to pull the sights off target.
 In SA mode, the finger-trigger interface is extremely good.
 If the trigger had a short reach option (like SIG Sauer offers,) I would definitely upgrade the pistol to it.

 The trigger is fairly smooth with a slight amount of take up and a constant pull in DA mode.
-SA mode has quite a bit of slack before getting to the pull.
+SA mode has a significant amount of slack before getting to the pull.
 The SA pull is light, but not crisp.
 For a production gun, the trigger isn’t bad, but I don’t much care for it.

 Recoil is light.
 9mm pistols are fairly easy shooters in all but the tiniest of handguns.
 Even so, good ergonomics help tame the recoil.
 I cannot imagine anyone seriously complaining about the light recoil of the CZ P-07 Duty.

-Personally, this pistol would not be my first choice for carry simply because of the trigger reach.
+Personally, I’m not a huge fan of this pistol simply because of the trigger reach.
 However, there are a lot of people with longer fingers than mine who will have no problem at all with it.
 If the gun feels good in your hand, you will probably be very pleased with purchasing one.
 The price is right and the gun certainly seems reliable and accurate enough for any reasonable self-defense situation.